 - 3 Tablespoons of Chopped Fresh Parsley

 - 6 Tablespoons Olive Oil, Divided

 - 5 Tablespoons Grated Parmesan Cheese

 - 1 ½ Cups Fresh Bread Crumbs Made From Day Old Italian Bread

 - 1 Lemon

-- Clean the artichokes by removing the tough outer leaves and stem, ensuring a flat bottom to enable them to sit upright in a pot.
+- Clean the artichokes by removing the tough outer leaves and stem, then cut in half.

 - Cut off about 1/3 from the top, and remove the prickly choke from inside.

 - Place the cleaned artichoke immediately in a bowl of water with a little lemon juice to prevent discoloration.